-With an exceptional eye for emerging leadership, Barbara also works to cultivate the next generation of women candidates.
-She serves as Advisory Council Chair for Emerge Massachusetts, an intensive political training program for Democratic women and a program Barbara brought to the Commonwealth.
+With an exceptional eye for emerging leadership, Barbara works to cultivate the next generation of women candidates.
 Through the Foundation, Barbara has endowed a nonpartisan training program for women at Harvard’s Kennedy School of Government and an internship program at the Massachusetts State House for Simmons College students.

 Barbara also organizes blockbuster events to raise the profile of women elected officials and candidates.
 Revolutionary Women, held in conjunction with the 2004 Democratic National Convention in Boston, convened many of the nation’s best and brightest political minds to showcase women’s leadership.
 Women’s Senate, a biennial fundraiser, provides critical support for progressive women Senators.

-Boston Magazine has included Barbara among “Boston’s Most Powerful Thought Leaders,” “The 100 People Who Run This Town” and she is listed among their 50 most powerful people in Boston.
+Boston Magazine has included Barbara among “Boston’s Most Powerful Thought Leaders,” “The 100 People Who Run This Town” and is listed among their “50 most powerful women” in Boston.
 Women’s eNews ranks her among the “21 Leaders for the 21st Century.” – Click here to see more.

 An advocate for Boston’s cultural life and advancing women’s representation in contemporary art, Barbara is Vice Chair of the Board of Trustees of the Institute of Contemporary Art in Boston.
 She earned a master’s degree from the Boston University School of Social Work and her bachelor’s degree from Simmons College.